artemis15/sp/Simple Labs/Lab1.md

 Apply the following widgets to your containers:

 ***•For Container 1:***
-- o	Left column:<br/>
+- Left column:<br/>
    	Place an “HTML” widget with a value of “Welcome” in the HTML.
    	Select-all and use the Paragraph dropdown (in the WYSIWYG editor) to select the “Heading 2” value.
 Note: This turns the “Welcome” text into an H2 value (CSS).
-- o	Right column: Place a “Simple List” widget with options of:<br/>
+- Right column: Place a “Simple List” widget with options of:<br/>
    	Table: kb_knowledge
    	Display Field: Short Description

 ***•	For Container 2:***
-- o	Put “Icon Link” widgets in each column.
+- Put “Icon Link” widgets in each column.
-- o	Use a mix of Titles, Icons (Glyph), Bootstrap Colors and Templates for each widget
+- Use a mix of Titles, Icons (Glyph), Bootstrap Colors and Templates for each widget

 ***•	For Container 3:***
-- o	Left column: Place an “HTML” widget with the text of “© 2017 inMorphis” in the Body
+- Left column: Place an “HTML” widget with the text of “© 2017 inMorphis” in the Body
-- o	Right column: Place a “My Requests” widget
+- Right column: Place a “My Requests” widget

 The result should look something like this: